-Choose a Nursing School That’s a Good Fit
+Choosing Nursing Schools That are a Good Fit

-Here are eight considerations to ponder when you’re choosing a nursing school.
+Here are eight considerations to ponder when you’re looking at nursing schools.

 There are many factors to consider when choosing a nursing school.
-Different factors are important to different prospective students, so you want to make sure you choose a nursing school that matches your career endeavors and personal needs.
+Different factors are important to different prospective students, so you want to make sure you’re researching and considering the nursing schools that match your career endeavors and personal needs.

 Research nursing schools and create a list of pros and cons for each of your top choices.
 Here are some important considerations for choosing your nursing school: